 Tomorrow, I’ll be setting out with an assortment of bags and containers to fill with organic wholefoods – nuts, seeds, pulses, rice and more.
 Yet, my destination won’t be a zero waste shop or stall, but rather a low-key warehouse in Dublin’s North Inner City.
-There, just for the day, a ‘pop-up’ co-op will spring into action to allocate pre-ordered deliveries.
+There, a ‘pop-up’ co-op will spring into action to allocate pre-ordered deliveries.

 I’ll be rolling up my sleeves and pitching in – and the reward I’ll receive will go well beyond getting in my groceries with minimum waste.
 I’ll be part of a community of like-minded people, spanning many nationalities, and we’ll all be saving money in a big way, across a really wide choice of items, including personal care and household products.